Chethanpatel/ipatel/docs/api.md

 # API

-`ipenrich` is a lightweight Python library and CLI tool to enrich IP addresses and ASNs with:
+`ipatel` is a lightweight Python library and CLI tool to enrich IP addresses and ASNs with:

 * ASN (Autonomous System Number)
 * Owner / AS Description